 “I asked some pretty tough questions,” she says.
 “But they were really gracious, and they were so kind, and when they didn’t know something, they didn’t just give me some vague answer.
 They were honest that they didn’t know the answer.
 But that didn’t deter their faith at all.”

 Nitake was intrigued.
-In chapel and class, she learned how history supported the Bible’s narrative—initially one of her biggest hang-ups—and she was impacted by conversations with her basketball teammates.
+In chapel and class, she learned how history supported the Bible’s narrative—initially one of her biggest hang-ups—and conversations with her basketball teammates impacted her.

-“I was talking to some of the girls and it just hit me that the gospel is absolutely true and there is nothing in the world that can save me apart from that,” she says.
+“I was talking to some of the girls, and it hit me that the gospel is true, and there is nothing in the world that can save me apart,” she says.

-Nitake says her newfound faith allowed her to gradually release the idols of popularity and success.
-“I gained purpose in life, and it allowed me to simplify my focus on Christ above all.
+Nitake says her newfound faith allowed her to release her idols of popularity and success gradually.
+“I gained purpose in life, which allowed me to simplify my focus on Christ.
 I no longer had to stress about being the best or how the world viewed me,” she says.
 “It only matters now how God sees me and my heart.”

-Over the next three years, Waldeck saw a dramatic change in the way Nitake prayed before practice, contributed to team Bible studies, and cared for other players.
+Over the next three years, Waldeck saw a dramatic change in Nitake’s prayer before practice, contribution to team Bible studies, and care for other players.

 “She really started to understand what it meant to follow the Lord and then made it a commitment,” Waldeck says.
 “It was amazing.”